Phuket Day 1

 I wish I could explain what that first glimpse felt like.
 But words may fall short.

-The villa opened into a private pool, and beyond it was… The beach.
+The villa opened into a private pool, and beyond it was… The bed.
+The beach.
 The sea.
 The sky.
 All in one frame.
 It was like every Instagram dreamscape had quietly stitched itself together just for us.

 I’ll write a detailed blog about the villa itself because, trust me, it deserves its own space.
 But for now, just know this: it was the kind of place that makes you stand still, take a deep breath, and say thank you to the universe.